cursorless-dev/cursorless/README.md

 # cursorless README

-Allows rapid navigation within a file by decorating a single letter from each token.
+Allows cursorless editing and rapid navigation by decorating a single letter from each token.

 ## Features

+The following video is just simple navigation, but cursorless has many more undocumented features.

 ![simple](images/cursorless-1.gif)

+## Installation

+Currently depends on [Talon](https://talonvoice.com/), though a keyboard version is planned.

+See [cursorless-talon](https://github.com/pokey/cursorless-talon) for installation instructions.

 ## Extension Settings